sab-dab/ra-gut-microbiome-analysis/README.md

 Preprocessing operations used for machine-learning evaluation were estimated using training data and applied unchanged to the corresponding held-out test data.
 Training-only feature selection and nested model tuning were used where indicated to minimize information leakage.

 The scripts are intended to be run from the repository root using project-relative file paths.
-Users should download the required public datasets separately and place them in the expected input directories before running the workflows.

-## Data Availability

-The analyses were performed using publicly available, de-identified 16S rRNA sequencing datasets.

-- **Primary cohort:** Li et al., *Scientific Data* (2025).
-Publicly available ASV abundance and taxonomy files were used for the primary analyses.
-- **External validation cohort:** Sun et al. Publicly available paired-end raw sequencing data were used for independent external validation.

-The corresponding public repository identifiers and accession information are provided in the manuscript.
+Required primary-cohort input files should be placed in the repository root:

+- `1.ASV.profile.rds`
+- `1.taxonomy.info.rds`

+External-validation metadata should be placed at:

+- `RA_validation/SraRunTable.csv`

+External paired-end FASTQ files should be placed in:

+- `RA_validation/fastq/`

+The SILVA taxonomy reference used for DADA2 processing should be placed at:

+- `reference/silva_nr99_v138.1_train_set.fa.gz`

-This repository contains analysis code and derived analysis outputs where appropriate.
-Raw sequencing data should be obtained directly from the original public repositories.
+Raw sequencing data and other source datasets are not distributed with this repository and should be obtained from the public repositories described in the manuscript.

 ## Supplementary Tables